nathandeflavis/expressBookReviews/docs/README.md

 # expressBookReviews
-An online book review application (Final Project in [Developing Back-End Apps with Node.js and Express](https://www.coursera.org/learn/developing-backend-apps-with-nodejs-and-express) course, part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).
+An online book review application ('Final Project' in [Developing Back-End Apps with Node.js and Express](https://www.coursera.org/learn/developing-backend-apps-with-nodejs-and-express) course, part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).

 # What does the project do?
 ## Scenario